 The Official Code of Georgia Annotated (OCGA) § 51-4-2 lays out the order in which people can claim compensation for wrongful death.
 Keep in mind that this is simply who can file, but not necessarily who gets the entire settlement:

-- If the decedent had no living spouse or children, their parents file the claim
+- If the decedent had no living spouse or children, their parents would file the claim.

 The payment in these scenarios depends on what family members are living and who is filing.
-For example, if a surviving spouse files and there are also two living children, the settlement is split into three equal parts.
-If there are more than two surviving children, the spouse receives a third and the children split the rest equally.
+For example, if a surviving spouse files and has two living children, the settlement is split into three equal parts.
+If there are more than two surviving children, the spouse receives a third, and the children split the rest equally.

-If you’re not sure whether you can file or who will be receiving compensation for your family member’s death, an attorney can help.
+If you’re unsure whether you can file or who will be receiving compensation for your family member’s death, a personal injury lawyer can help.
 At your initial consultation, your lawyer can help you understand what steps you and your family should take.

 The Key Elements of a Wrongful Death Claim

-Your loved one’s death is tragic, regardless of whether there was anyone at fault.
+Your loved one’s untimely death is tragic, regardless of whether anyone was at fault.
 However, to legally count as a wrongful death, there are specific criteria that your situation must meet.
-If there is not a valid argument for wrongful death, you may have to rely on your loved one’s insurance to pay for expenses.
+If there is no valid argument for wrongful death, you may have to rely on your loved one’s insurance company to pay for expenses.

 The key elements of a wrongful death claim are:

-- A duty of care.
-You and your lawyer have to be able to show that the other party owed your loved one a duty to treat them as well as any person can be reasonably expected to.
+- A duty of care: You and your lawyer have to show that the other party owed your loved one a duty to treat them as well as any person can reasonably expect to.

-- Damages.
-It’s not enough to just show how the other party caused your family member’s death.
-To get compensation, you also need to show why you deserve compensation.
-That is, you need to show the economic and non-economic damages that the at-fault party’s negligence caused.
+- Damages: It’s not enough to show how the other party caused your family member’s death.
+To get financial compensation, you also need to show why you deserve compensation.
+You need to show the economic and non-economic damages that the at-fault party’s negligence caused.

-Your wrongful death lawyer in Smyrna will gather evidence that proves all these points.
-By proving your claim and showing the full extent of your damages, your attorney will make sure the other party and their insurance company give you as much as possible.
+Your catastrophic injury lawyer in Smyrna will gather evidence proving these points.
+By proving your claim and showing the full extent of your damages, your attorney will ensure the other party and their insurance company give you as much as possible.

 Damages You Can Recover for Wrongful Death

-Your compensation in your wrongful death claim will depend on the specific damages that your loved one and your family suffered because of the at-fault party’s actions.
-Damages in cases like yours are usually split into three groups: economic, non-economic, and punitive.
+Your compensation in your wrongful death claim will depend on the damages your loved one and your family suffered because of the at-fault party’s actions.
+Damages like yours are usually split into economic, non-economic, and punitive.
+A law firm can help you reach a fair settlement for your damages through settlement negotiations.

 Economic Damages